Supervisor/superlance/docs/memmon.rst

 command-line switches).

-:command:`memmon` is incapable of monitoring the process status of processes which are not supervisord child processes.
+:command:`memmon` is incapable of monitoring the process status of processes which are not :command:`supervisord` child processes.

+:command:`memmon` is a "console script" installed when you install :mod:`superlance`.
+Although :command:`memmon` is an executable program, it isn't useful as a general-purpose script:  it must be run as a :command:`supervisor` event listener to do anything useful.

 Command-Line Syntax
 -------------------

-:command:`memmon` is a "console script" installed when you install supervisor.
-Although memmon is an executable program, it isn't useful as a general-purpose
-script:  it must be run as a supervisor event listener to do anything useful.

 :command:`memmon` accepts the following options: